dushiyin/Adaptive_Kernel_Regression_for_Smooth_Alignment_with_Fixed_Waypoints/README.md

 ## Data Availability

-The datasets used in the simulation studies are generated synthetically within the provided scripts.

-## Data Availability

 All simulation datasets are generated synthetically and can be fully reproduced using the scripts provided in the `simulation/` folder.